 1. Hotspot Shield - fastest VPN bar none

 After testing Hotspot Shield ourselves, we couldn't quite believe the connection speeds we were seeing.
 If you know you want a VPN and your main anxiety is system slow down, then this might just be the provider for you.
-And, as an added bonus, it has some of the best prices around, and you can try it risk-free for 45 days first.
+It also has some of the best prices around, and you can try it risk-free for 45 days first.

 2. ExpressVPN - the best overall VPN out there